Oswald Peraza Player Props: Yankees vs. Royals

 Oswald Peraza At The Plate

-- In eight of 15 games this season, Peraza got a hit, but only one each time.

-- He has not hit a home run in his 15 games this year.

-- In three games this season, Peraza has picked up an RBI, with more than one RBI once.
+- In three games this year, Peraza has picked up an RBI, with more than one RBI once.

-- He has scored in five of 15 games so far this year.
+- He has scored in five of 16 games so far this season.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.